Queizen30/queizen30.mine.bz/README.md

 #### What is that?

-A folder full of boring HTMLS, some of them made with AI, some of them by me.
+A folder full of boring HTMLs, some of them made with AI, some of them by me.
 And, you guessed it, I made them because i was bored.